hailstorm-hs/hailstorm/demo/hailstorm.md

       1. If tuple offset &lt;= (`desiredSnapshotClock ! partition`), merge into A
       2. Otherwise, merge into B

-* When it is time to save a snapshot, A will no longer change.
+* When A no longer changes, it is time to save a snapshot.
 Then:
     1. Fork thread to save A
     2. Revert to one state: A `mappend` B

 --

-_But when is it time to save a snapshot?_
+_But when can we guarantee that A will no longer change?_

 ---